 Claim #3 – “The Oil Industry Has Pressured Governments to Stop all Climate Policy” - FALSE

 Taking climate action is extremely important and is something taken seriously by all natural resource sectors in our country.
+To suggest that Canada's oil and gas industry would try to stop climate policy when it's never been more important is absurd.

 Canada is a first mover and remains the only top supplier of oil to the USA with carbon pricing initiatives - since 2007.